Bise: Wind patterns and measurement

-Use and etymology
+Etymology and cultural references

 An alternative form in English is Biz.
 The term entered Middle English from French bise.
 Its origin is unknown.

 The wind La Bise, along with Lake Geneva, is also mentioned in the song "Lonely Sky" which was penned and sung by the Irish singer Chris De Burgh.
 The song was released in 1975 on the album "Spanish Train and Other Stories".
+The La Bise is also mentioned in the lyrics of the French patriotic song La Strasbourgeoise by Gaston Villemer and Lucien Delormel.